Mooli88/BookNology/README.md

 ### Missing Features

-- Logout
-- Be able to rate books (I ran out of time)
+- Be able to rate book
 - Infinite scroll for books
-- Better loading state
 - Placeholder for books while loading

 ##